Address: PO Box 90 Bujumbura

 Founded in 2002, the Conflict Alert and Prevention Centre (CENAP) is a non-partisan NGO which analyses and mitigates conflict in Burundi.
-They promote sustainable development through research into conflict, facilitating dialogue, and conflict resolution.
-They work closely with other local, regional, and international peacebuilding organisations.
-They have carried out various projects, and have appointed five local correspondents across Burundi to monitor local conflicts.
+It promotes sustainable development through research into conflict, facilitating dialogue, and conflict resolution.
+CENAP works closely with other local, regional, and international peacebuilding organisations.
+It has carried out various projects and appointed five local correspondents across Burundi to monitor local conflicts.

 CENAP has previously received funding from bodies such as InterPeace and Belgium Cooperation.

 Recently, CENAP has facilitated regional forums in the implementation of the Project of Dialogue and Consultation run by BINUB and the Burundian government, and also carried out a consultancy on people’s perceptions and views on the work done by national security forces (police and army).

 This is a 27-month peacebuilding programme, started in October 2007, and run by CENAP and Interpeace.
 The project collects views from a representative sample of the Burundian population through focus groups, interviews, and audiovisual sessions, in order to understand what ordinary people believe is needed to create long-term peace.